How is the BOA Structured?

 The purpose of the BOA is to provide a forum for training effective advocates.
 Our purpose is furthered by hosting, or assisting, local, regional, or national competitions.

 Please see our Consitution if you have any questions about how the BOA’s organization, structure, and purpose.

-How do I achieve the Order of the Barristers?
+How do I Achieve the Order of Barristers?

 Participating in a BOA event is a great way for students to develop the advocacy skills that are vital to a lawyer’s success.
 Once you have registered, you are eligible to earn BOA points and may begin working your way towards official membership in the organization.

 The Board of Advocates has three levels of membership: